Author: Cheryl Adams, Esq.

 Mechanix won the first round.
 GAO agreed that “…the solicitation’s prohibition on foreign goat/kidskin leather is unduly restrictive of competition and contrary to governing regulations.”

+When does the Berry Amendment apply?
 The Berry Amendment, as implemented in Army regulations, prohibits “…the use of appropriated funds for items, including clothing and handwear items, where the item is not ‘grown, reprocessed, reused, or produced in the United States.’ ” DFARS § 225.7002-1(a)(1).
 This restriction was incorporated into the solicitation here via DFARS clause 252.225-7012, “Preference for Certain Domestic Commodities.”

 “The RFP specifications required the leather used in the gloves to be goat/kidskin… The solicitation, as originally issued, stated that while pickled-state goat/kidskin from foreign sources could be used, all tanning and processing of the goat/kidskin must be done domestically.”
 The government then amended the solicitation (Amend.
 0001) to completely prohibit all use of foreign sources.
 “All Goat/Kidskin ‘MUST’ be 100% Domestic to include all tanning process.”